 2020: Ernest Janssen ’65

-The Christopher B. Gamble Undergraduate Service to Penn State Award recognizes a College of the Liberal Arts undergraduate who has made significant contributions of time and talent to the college and/or the University.
-Award honorees demonstrate commitment and dedication to enhancing the objectives of the college and/or the University.
+The Christopher B. Gamble Service to Penn State Award was established in 2021 to recognize a Liberal Arts undergraduate who has made significant contributions of time and talent to the College and/or University.

 Past Award Winners